BackpackGearTest

 Tester Remarks

 Thanks to Five Ten and BackpackGearTest for this opportunity to test the Runamuck Shoes.
-This concludes my Initial Report.
-The Field Report will be appended to this report in approximately two months from the date of this report.
-Please check back then for more information.
+This concludes my Long Term Report and the test series.

 Top of Page